RollWeb/Logos/README.md

-# Logos
+# Logos and SVG's
-All logos for Rollweb
+This repo contains all the logos for RollWeb